HackRegina/jobs/.github/issue_template.md

 ### Salary Expectation

 <!--
-  Be sure to specify an actual salary figure, or at least a range Include a currency if the work location can be in more places than the one in your post title
+  Although it is not required, it is encouraged to specify an actual salary figure, or at least a range Include a currency if the work location can be in more places than the one in your post title

-  Posts that do not include a salary or range will receive a 'needs info' label
 -->
 - $5000/month or negotiable
 - Contract / Full Time